Service & Downloads

 (ii) that the Products’ packaging is intact and contains no visible signs of damage.

-9.3 If delivery has been arranged by the Customer, any claims or complaints regarding damaged or lost cargo should be lodged directly with the freight carrier responsible for its delivery.
+9.3 If delivery has been arranged by the Buyer, any claims or complaints regarding damaged or lost cargo should be lodged directly with the freight carrier responsible for its delivery.

-9.5 Failure to report any visible damage or any other apparent irregularity related to the delivery within the time limit specified will be deemed as unconditional acceptance of the Products by the Customer.
+9.5 Failure to report any visible damage or any other apparent irregularity related to the delivery within the time limit specified will be deemed as unconditional acceptance of the Products by the Buyer.

 Article 10: Warranty